Portfolio

 Oral Presentation of the Portfolio: only for Majors

-Once all of the French faculty have had the opportunity to review each portfolio (usually in 7-10 days time), each major meets individually with the entire French and Francophone Studies faculty to discuss the contents of the portfolio for 20 minutes.
+Once all of the French faculty have had the opportunity to review each portfolio (usually in 7-10 days time), each major meets individually with the entire French and Francophone Studies faculty to discuss the contents of their portfolio for 20 minutes.
 This final exercise is conducted entirely in French and referred to as “La soutenance du portfolio.”